alshaadiq/3D_LLM_NEWFE/README.md

-# fusion-vue-tailwind-starter
+# 3D LLM New Frontend

-This template should help get you started developing with Vue 3 in Vite.
+A modern Vue 3 + TypeScript + Tailwind CSS frontend for the 3D LLM project.

 ## Recommended IDE Setup